-A short position in stocks is a bearish bet that the stock will fall in value.
+A short stock position is a bearish bet that the stock will fall in value.
 The trader selling the stock borrowed it from someone else and hopes to buy it back at a lower price so they can return it to the lender and pocket the difference.
-Shorting stocks is a risky strategy because if the stock goes up instead of down, the trader will owe money to the person they borrowed the stock from.
+Shorting stocks is risky because if the stock goes up instead of down, the trader will owe money to the person they borrowed the stock from.

 In Short Selling, an investor tries to make money by speculating that a stock price will fall.

-In a Short Sell, an investor buys stock on the credit or the margin.
-Short Sellers bet that the stock price will fall by the time they have to for it.
+In a Short Sale, an investor buys stock on the credit or the margin.
+Short Sellers bet the stock price will fall by the time they have to for it.

 The advantage of Short Selling is that a seller can buy a good stock at a lower price.
-The disadvantage is that there are times sellers cannot afford the stock they have agreed to buy.
-Most Short Sellers hope that the stock price will rise in the future, and they can sell it for more money.
+The disadvantage is that sellers sometimes cannot afford the stock they have agreed to buy.
+Most short Sellers hope that the stock price will rise in the future, and they can sell it for more money.

 Short-squeeze stocks are typically businesses with poor financial performance targeted by institutional short-sellers.
 When a stock has a high level of short interest, it becomes a target for investors to buy, thus causing a short squeeze that propels the stock price upwards.

 A Small-Cap Stock is a share in a company with a small market capitalization.
 In today’s market, any company with a capitalization of under $2 billion.